leex279/task-list-advanced/README.md

 -   **Code Blocks:** Include code snippets within tasks with syntax highlighting using Prism.js.
 -   **Drag and Drop Reordering:** Reorder tasks using drag and drop functionality.
 -   **Import/Export:** Import and export tasks as JSON files.
--   **Community Task Lists:** Load predefined task lists from a community repository.
+-   **Community Task Lists:** Load predefined task lists from a configurable GitHub repository.
 -   **Subtask Completion:** Check all subtasks under a headline with a single click.
 -   **Link Processing:** Automatically convert URLs in task descriptions into clickable links.
 -   **Responsive Design:** Built with Tailwind CSS for a responsive and modern user interface.